-The simultaneous display of the same data structure in several different views was first defined by (Baldonado et al., 2000).
-They set up a model for coordinated multiple views and provide guidelines for not disrupting the positive effect through increased complexity.
+Wang Baldonado [16] set up a model for coordinated multiple views and provide guidelines for not disrupting the positive effect through increased complexity.
 The main idea is that data in different views can be linked.
 If data is selected in one view, it is also highlighted in other views (brushing-and-linking).

-North & Shneiderman (North and Shneiderman, 2000) provide an alternative visualization model which is based on the relational data model.
-The system Snap (North et al., 2002) is an implementation of this model.
+North & Shneiderman [17] provide an alternative visualization model which is based on the relational data model.
+The system Snap [18] is an implementation of this model.
 It allows the user to select databases and assign visualizations.
 In a second step, the user can then connect different visualizations and generate coordinated visualizations.
 Highlighting or other actions are coordinated between the different views.
 For example, if data is selected in one view it is also selected in the other views.
+In Improvise [19] users can create multi-view visualizations with a visual abstraction language that allows a finer control of the appearance of data in different coordinated views by selection or navigation interaction.

-VisLink (Collins and Carpendale, 2007) is a system for revealing relationships amongst different visualizations.
+VisLink [20] is a system for revealing relationships amongst different visualizations.
 Multiple visualizations are drawn on 2D planes and can be placed in a 3D space.
 Relationships are displayed between them by propagating edges from one visualization to another.
 Relationships, connections and patterns between these visualizations can be explored by several interaction techniques.

-2.3 Unique features of Vizgr
+2.3 Unique Features of Vizgr

 Vizgr is similar in certain aspects to the presented systems, but differs in some others.
 On a basic level Vizgr can create visualizations like the aforementioned systems.
-However, most tools concentrate on one or some information types like tabular data, text, maps and so on; in contrast Vizgr supports heterogeneous information types like tabular data, text, locations, events and network data and heterogeneous visualizations like business graphics, tag clouds, maps, time lines and network graphs in one tool.
+However, most tools concentrate on one or some information types like tabular data, text, maps and so on; in contrast Vizgr supports heterogeneous information types like tabular data, text, locations, events and network data and heterogeneous visualizations like business graphics, tag clouds, maps, timelines and network graphs in one tool.
 Vizgr supports the user with easy creation of visualizations with different forms, possibilities for copy & paste from spreadsheets and automatic data import from Wikipedia.